UWO-CS346-Fall-25/cs346f25-movie-watchlist-app/README.md

 ## Pages and Features

+### feature/week9 improvements

+Some of the requirements were hit in the previous deliverable.
+In addition to this, we implemented the login and registration form page.
+We changed the font, and made filter inputs hidden but expandable.
+We have several hover over effects throughout the app and all pages are responsive to screen size.

 ### Home Page

 **Purpose:** Main landing page for users to view and manage their movie watchlist.